incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 ### NanoId

 NanoID is a tiny, secure, URL-friendly, unique string ID generator for JavaScript.
-With a similar number of random bits, NanoID has a collision probability comparable to UUID.
+With a similar number of random bits, NanoID has similar collision probability to UUID.

 NanoID is 21 characters long and ensures unpredictability by using a cryptographic random number generator.